 Pauline Findlay of Artioli Findlay has been quietly setting an example of running an art business in an increasingly post-brick-and-mortar world.
-Artioli Findlay’s core collection of French School of Paris painters were the primary artists of a fifth-generation Madison Avenue gallery and it now operates out of private rooms at UOVO:NYC, combining the inventory depth of a gallery backroom with the service and client experience of an art advisory.
+Artioli Findlay’s core collection of French School of Paris painters were the primary artists of a fifth-generation Madison Avenue gallery and it now operates out of private rooms at UOVO:LIC, combining the inventory depth of a gallery backroom with the service and client experience of an art advisory.

 Artioli Findlay’s rooms are neatly organized with racks of paintings; a giant shelf of art books is a testament to Pauline and director Rebecca Senior’s thorough knowledge of their artists.
 A large, mauvey Roger Muhl painting leans on styrofoam blocks against a specially-built viewing wall.
 UOVO’s project manager, Michelle Brick, helped design a customized racking plan that allows Pauline or Rebecca to pull paintings out easily (which, it may be noted, they did often during our visit: Artioli Findlay’s enthusiasm for their works is unmatched).

 Rather than a physical storefront, Artioli Findlay wanted to be a part of the environment and viewing experience that UOVO offers.
 Pauline explained, “Being at UOVO gives us the flexibility and the experience of having an art gallery back room without having the same distractions of a retail space.
 It makes the experience more personal.”
 It has been effective, she has found, for focusing on the client’s needs and allowing them to peruse and consider more works while in the space.

 Artioli Findlay’s bread and butter is a group of ten artists, most from the School of Paris influenced by Matisse, painted with thick swaths of color.
 Second and third generations of clients continue buying artworks by the artists that their parents and grandparents loved.